openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 .. meta:
     frontend_status: Done

-The ``string`` type stores sequences of characters as Unicode UTF-16 code units.
+Type ``string`` is a predefined type.
+It stores sequences of characters as Unicode UTF-16 code units.

-*String* is the predefined type.

 Type ``string`` includes all string literals, e.g., ``'abc'``.
 The value of a string object cannot be changed after it is created, i.e., a string